 - 1/4 cup nutritional yeast

-- Pour half the bag (about 6 ounces each) of each okra and green beans into a bowl.
+- Pour half the bag (about 6 ounces) of okra or green beans into a bowl.

 - Lightly spray olive oil on top of the veggies.
-If using frozen, do this quickly because it’ll freeze and clump up.
+Do this quickly because it’ll freeze and clump up.

 - Cook at 400 degrees for 20 minutes, opening to toss in the air fryer basket every few minutes.